alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Mission Control

-Google’s Mission Control program gives engineers from product development teams the opportunity to spend six months embedded in an SRE team.
+Google's Mission Control program gives engineers from product development teams the opportunity to spend six months embedded in an SRE team.

 We typically match these engineers to SRE teams working in a distinctly different area from their expertise.
 The software engineer is trained in production systems and practices and eventually goes on-call for that service.
 After six months, some engineers decide to stay in SRE; others return to their old teams with a much better appreciation for the production environment and SRE practices.
 SRE teams benefit from additional engineering resources and gain valuable insight into gaps and inaccuracies in training material and documentation.

 ### SRE Exchange

-Google’s SRE Exchange program lets an SRE spend a week working alongside a different SRE team.
+Google's SRE Exchange program lets an SRE spend a week working alongside a different SRE team.
 The visiting SRE observes how the host team works and shares practices from their home team that might be useful to the host team.
 At the end of the exchange, the visiting SRE writes a trip report describing their week, their observations, and their recommendations for both teams.
 This program is useful at Google because our SRE teams are highly specialized.

 ### Training

-Training is critical to SRE’s ability to operate systems.
-While most of this is delivered in-team (see “Training roadmap” on page 150 in Chapter 8), consider establishing a standard training curriculum for all SREs.
+Training is critical to SRE's ability to operate systems.
+While most of this is delivered in-team (see "Training roadmap" on page 150 in Chapter 8), consider establishing a standard training curriculum for all SREs.

 At Google, all new SREs attend SRE EDU, an immersive weeklong training that introduces key concepts, tooling, and platforms that almost all SREs work with.
 This provides a baseline level of knowledge across all new SREs, and simplifies team-specific and service-specific training objectives.